 Services

-Leverage the CANIX infrastructure to support your private connectivity needs and expand your network footprint across Canada.
+Leverage the CANIX infrastructure to support your private connectivity needs and expand your network footprint in any given CANIX metro area.

-A Private VLAN (PVLAN) lets you isolate traffic between ports in the same subnet while still allowing access to shared resources like routers or firewalls.
+A Private VLAN lets you privately peer with other networks via the CANIX network.
 It’s ideal for secure, efficient setups in colocation, cloud, or multi-tenant environments.
-CANIX provides flexible PVLAN options across key Canadian Internet Exchange points to strengthen security, reduce unnecessary traffic, and simplify your network configuration.
+CANIX provides flexible VLAN options in key Canadian Internet Exchange points to strengthen security, reduce unnecessary traffic, and simplify your network configuration.

 -